Pros and Cons of Weight Loss Surgery

 • Requires regular fills.

-• Requires periodic adjusting by doctor.
+• Requires periodic adjusting by a doctor.

-Duodenal Switch Pros & Cons
+Duodenal Switch-Weight Loss Surgery Pros and Cons

 Pros Cons